 For more information about awards and agreements, go to www.fairwork.gov.au.

-If you are a primary Subclass 457 visa holder, your sponsor must ensure that the terms and conditions of employment provided to you are no less favourable than those they provide to Australian citizens/permanent residents performing equivalent work in your workplace.
-This means that all primary Subclass 457 visa holders should be paid market salary rates by their sponsors.
+If you are a primary Subclass 482 or 457 visa holder, your sponsor must ensure that the terms and conditions of employment provided to you are no less favourable than those they provide to Australian citizens/permanent residents performing equivalent work in your workplace.
+This means that all primary Subclass 482 and 457 visa holders should be paid market salary rates by their sponsors.

-For more information about market salary rates, contact the Department of Immigration and Border Protection on 13 18 81 or visit www.immi.gov.au .
+For more information about market salary rates, contact the Department of Home Affairs on 13 18 81 or visit www.homeaffairs.gov.au .